About

 - 24 Aug 2022—Pasco (cont.)

-The reading schedule for the Spring '22 semester was:
+The reading schedule for Spring '22 was:

 - 26 Jan 2022—Inaugural Meeting, Introductions